Spirituality at Bishop Bronescombe

 At BB, we are passionate about developing the spirituality of the children in the school.
 It is part of the vision for education, that Church of England schools will ensure the spiritual development of all children.
 But what is spirituality?
 It’s a very difficult thing to define because it means different things to different people.
 You don’t have to have a faith to develop your spirituality, it’s more about having an awareness of the outside world and the recognition that there is ‘something bigger’ than ourselves.

-The main way that we develop spirituality at BB, is through the use of ‘Windows, Mirrors and Doors’
+One of the ways that we develop spirituality at BB, is through the use of ‘Windows, Mirrors and Doors’

 Windows: giving children opportunities to become aware of the world in new ways; to wonder about life’s ‘WOWs’ (things that are amazing) and ‘OWs’ (things that bring us up short).
 In this children are learning about life in all its fullness.